Diana Hayden: Career

-Following her tenure as the Miss World organization's global representative, Hayden moved to London and studied acting at the Royal Academy of Dramatic Art.
-She also studied at the Drama Studio London, where she concentrated on the works of Shakespeare and earned a Best Actress nomination from the studio.
+Following her year as Miss World, Hayden moved to London and studied acting at the Royal Academy of Dramatic Art.
+She also studied at the Drama Studio London, where she concentrated on the works of Shakespeare and earned a best actress nomination from the studio.
 In 2001, she made her screen debut in the film version of Shakespeare's Othello in South Africa.

-She hosted Miss Europe twice in 2001 and 2002 in Lebanon, along with Miss Lebanon 1997 and Julien Lepers.
+She hosted Miss Europe in 2001 and 2002 in Lebanon, along with Miss Lebanon 1997 and Julien Lepers.
+In 2005 she hosted a Television series titled Biography with Diana Hayden on The History Channel, India.

-Diana was signed by the Avalon Academy in 2006 as the face of the Academy and currently serves as a celebrity Guest Lecturer for airline personnel training programmes.
+Diana was signed in 2006 as the face of the Avalon Academy and currently serves as a celebrity Guest Lecturer for airline personnel training programmes.

-In 2008, Diana Hayden became a wild card entry on the second season of the Indian TV show Bigg Boss.
-She was voted off Bigg Boss during Week 13.
+In 2008, Hayden was a wild card entry on the second season of the Indian TV show Bigg Boss, and was voted off in Week 13.

-She has written a book called A Beautiful Truth which is an "encyclopedia on grooming and also deals with personality development and confidence building".
-She took two years to complete the book, which was released on 6 August 2012.
+Hayden spent two years writing A Beautiful Truth, an "encyclopedia on grooming and also deals with personality development and confidence building".
+It was published on 6 August 2012.

 Personal life

 Hayden is married to Collin Dick, an American businessman from Nevada.
 He had been working in Mumbai for an international NGO.
 In an interview, Hayden had stated that she met Dick when he came as a prospective tenant to rent her apartment.
 They got married in a private ceremony which was attended by their family and close friends, on 13 September 2013.
 The wedding took place in a country club in Las Vegas.

 In 2016, she gave birth to a girl.
 The child was born from an egg that Hayden had frozen 8 years previously.
 In November 2017, Hayden confirmed that she was pregnant for the second time.
-In March 2018, she gave birth to twins, a boy and a girl.

 Controversy

-In 2018, Biplab Kumar Deb, the Chief Minister of Tripura state made a controversial statement regarding Hayden during a public speech.
-Deb questioned the rationale behind crowning Diana Hayden as Miss World in 1997 and claimed that all international beauty pageants were a farce.
-Deb expressed - "Tell me, did she [Diana] deserve it?
-People might say I am creating a controversy.
+In 2018, Biplab Kumar Deb, the Chief Minister of Tripura commented on Hayden during a public speech.
+He questioned the rationale behind crowning Hayden as Miss World in 1997 and claimed that all international beauty pageants were a farce, since Hayden, who Deb found to be not beautiful, was crowned in 1997.

+Deb said, "Tell me, did she [Diana] deserve it?
 I can understand Aishwarya Rai getting it, at least she has traits of an Indian beauty."
-Deb went on to add that "for Indians, Goddess Lakshmi and Saraswati exemplify beauty.
+He went on to add that "for Indians, Goddess Lakshmi and Saraswati exemplify beauty.
 I don't understand the beauty of Diana Hayden."

-Deb's remarks received massive backlash from netizens and social activists.
-Hayden responded to Deb's comments by stating:
+Deb's remarks prompted a backlash from netizens and social activists.
+Hayden responded with:

-Deb later expressed regret and apologized for his remarks on Hayden.
+Deb later expressed regret and apologised for his remarks on Hayden.